 - The material handling person really felt less stress if there is no need to count each piece!

 The main learning was that a fixture is a really good idea, since it will make it easier for the material handling person to do the job.
-However, the fixture must much better then the first prototype.
+However, the fixture must be much better than the first prototype.

 So, the next experiment will be to built a new type of fixture.
 How that experiment went I can tell you about another time!

-Thanks for your time, I hope it gave you some new reflections - and if you have any comments to it, I will love to see them.
+Thanks for your time.
+I hope it gave you some new reflections - and if you have any comments to it, I would love to hear them.